 Pre-professional work/field experience for criminal Justice majors.
 In addition to work experiences students must complete email reflections/weekly journal entries, group presentation at the end of the session to facilitate professional development, and a research paper to conclude experience.
-Open to students in their junior or senior year.
 Prerequisite: Advanced standing in the program or approval of program director